 Performance Management: Traditional and Progressive Approaches

-The purpose of the information in this topic is to convey the core concepts in organizational behavior.
+The purpose of the information on this topic is to convey the core concepts of organizational behavior.
 Your proficiency in the concepts would come from applying them over time, especially under the guidance of a person who is highly experienced in applying them, as well.

 (Those who naturally prefer to focus on the “human” side of organizations, rather than on the “business” side, might particularly appreciate this topic on organizational behavior.)